 Prior to Broadhaven, Michael was a pre-product, pre-launch employee and a Senior Vice President at iCapital Network, a financial technology company that has created a turnkey online solution to multi-asset class alternatives investing at lower costs and lower minimums for the high-net worth community.

-Michael is an Advisory Board Member for the Village Capital US FinTech Program, a leading FinTech accelerator program focused on financial inclusion.
-Michael is also a Special Advisor to Panorama Point Partners, a private investment firm founded by the former CIO of Capricorn Investment Group.
-Michael is also an Advisory Board Member to Pivit, a content platform that enables real-time collection, dissemination, and gamification of crowd-based opinions.
+Michael was an Advisory Board Member for the Village Capital US FinTech Program, a leading FinTech accelerator program focused on financial inclusion.
+Michael is a Special Advisor to Panorama Point Partners, a private investment firm founded by the former CIO of Capricorn Investment Group.

 Prior to iCapital Network, Michael was the Director of Institutional Investments at Mosaic, a financing platform for affordable home solar loans.
 Before Mosaic, Michael was an Analyst at Goldman Sachs' Principal Strategic Investments team in London, a direct investing team focused on market structure and fintech strategy and investing.

-Michael is also the Founder and Manager of the M4Fund, an investment vehicle dedicated to partnering with and investing in innovative financial technology companies that are reimagining the future of finance.
+Michael is also the Founder and Manager of the M4Fund and Sixth Man Capital, investment vehicles dedicated to partnering with and investing in innovative financial technology companies that are reimagining the future of finance.
 Michael was the Founder of NextGenEngage, an organization that educated the next generation of impact investors.

-Michael is a frequent speaker and writer on impact investing, next generation wealth topics, and financial technology platforms.
-He has written for the Guardian and has spoken at conferences that include Bloomberg Alternative Investment Conference, FOX Family Office Exchange, Summit Outside, and US SIF - The Forum for Sustainable and Responsible Investment, amongst others.
+Michael is a frequent speaker and writer on the subjects of financial technology platforms, wealth management technology, venture capital, cryptoassest investing, impact investing, and next-generation wealth topics.
+He has written for the Guardian and has spoken at conferences that include Money 20/20 USA, Lendit, Benzinga Fintech Summit, Citywire, FOX Family Office Exchange, Campden Family Office Conference, and US SIF - The Forum for Sustainable and Responsible Investment, amongst others.

 ~ Articles ~